mamonu/mamonu.github.io/_posts/2019-05-30-testing_coverage.md

 ---

-#### testing with pytest
+### testing with pytest
 <br />

-Today I will try to show a practical demo of using pytest
+Today I will try to show a practical demo of using pytest.

 Furthermore I will show we can be also produce coverage information in the form of an html report from the the pytest testing suite.